josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇷🇺_the_end_of_russias_camp_era.md

 🇷🇺 🎭 🎺 🧊 🪦 — elder influence collapse; aesthetic decapitation; performer loss; bunker authoritarianism.

 *Further media:*
-- [No notes.](https://vm.tiktok.com/ZNR5nb7aw/) Whilst camp is not simply the preserve of the queers, do not tell me that society does not need us; none of you would survive without us.
+- [No notes.](https://vm.tiktok.com/ZNR5nb7aw/) Whilst camp is not simply the preserve of the queers, do not tell me that society does not need us; [none of you would survive a Europa without us](https://vm.tiktok.com/ZNR5nGMq4/).

 ---